 Get the contact and insurance information from the other driver involved in the accident.
 You should also get the contact information of any witnesses to the accident.

-If the other driver does not have insurance or refuses to give you their information, do not confront them about it.
-Simply wait for the police and let them handle the situation.
+If the at-fault driver does not have insurance or refuses to give you their information, do not confront them.
+Instead, wait for the police and let them handle the situation.

 Do Not Admit Fault